adambone0225/adam-fashion/README.md

 # Features
 - **Responsive** pages
+- **Redux Toolkit** to handle state change in cart and store user information.
 - **JWT**-based authentication and authorization, provided by Strapi
 - Shop item list built with **CSS grid**, which can be filtered and sorted.
 - User Info page and shopping cart protected by JWT